-Launched in 1990 JICREG provides a transparent accountable currency for planning and buying advertising campaigns in local media.
-Each week around 600 users access the data electronically, running over 100,000 reports a year, as well as being used by all major publishers it is used by all the top 20 communication agencies in the UK.
+Launched in 1990 JICREG provides a trusted, transparent and accountable currency for trading advertising in local media.
+Each month over a thousand users access the data through JICREG Online running over 100,000 reports.
+As well as major publishers JICREG is used by all the top 20 communications agencies in Great Britain.

 How does a title get included on JICREG?

-To be included on JICREG a print title must have an audited circulation figure, ABC is the preferred auditor although other audited figures are accepted if they comply with JICREG audit guidelines (see documents for an outline of these).
-A title must be published at least weekly and also be a member of the News Media Association and listed on the Local Media Works database.
+To be included on JICREG the print title must have an audited circulation figure, ABC is the preferred auditor although other auditors are accepted if they comply with JICREG audit guidelines (see documents for an outline of these).
+A title must be published at least weekly and also be a member of the News Media Association and listed within the Local Media Works database.